 Apartments can also have these amenities, but they’re less common unless it’s a luxury complex.
 That said, some especially bougie luxury apartments in places like Brooklyn have been known to offer a wild range of amenities, from bowling alleys to kid play zones, dog parks, and hydroponic farms.

 All living arrangements have their advantages and disadvantages.
 For example, while apartment renters do not have ownership of their unit, they also avoid maintenance costs.

-Let’s discuss the pros and cons of apartments, shall we?
+Let’s move onto the pros and cons of apartments.

 Pros of apartments

 Are you looking for a living situation that has more flexibility and low (or no) maintenance fees?
 Renting an apartment might be a good fit.